Quasi-cluster algebras from non-orientable surfaces: Introduction

 We prove in Theorem \ref{theorem:classification} that the quasi-cluster algebras with finitely many quasi-cluster variables are those which are associated either with a disc or with a M\"obius strip with marked points of the boundary.
 In this case, we prove a non-orientable analogue of a classical result of Caldero and Keller \cite{CK1} (see also \cite{MSW:bases}) stating that the set of monomials in quasi-cluster variables belonging all to a same quasi-cluster form a linear basis in a quasi-cluster algebra of finite type (Theorem \ref{theorem:basis}).

 Finally, with any unpunctured marked surface $\SM$, we associate in a uniform way a family of discrete integrable systems satisfied by the quasi-cluster variables corresponding to arcs in $\SM$.
-This construction does not depend on the orientability of the surface and allows to realise quasi-cluster variables in any quasi-cluster algebra $\mathcal A_{\SM}$ associated to a marked surface $\SM$ as analogues of cluster variables of type $A$.
+This construction does not depend on the orientability of the surface and allows one to realise quasi-cluster variables corresponding to arcs in any quasi-cluster algebra $\mathcal A_{\SM}$ associated to a marked surface $\SM$ as analogues of cluster variables of type $A$.